PaceRIP/peertube-theme-pacerip/README.md

 1. [Uninstall](https://pace.rip/admin/plugins/list-installed?pluginType=2) the theme, then repeat the above installation steps.

-## CSS specifics
+## A brief CSS note

-`style.css` is a minified version of `style.max.css`.
-PeerTube's formatting is affected by a file named `style.css`, and we skirt formatting rules for this purpose.
+`style.css` is messy!
+And minimization breaks it for some reason.
+So for now, you folks are gonna have to deal with some shabby CSS styling, boo-hoo.

 ## NPM specifics